How Obamacare Rules Impact Your Business

 What’s the reason why this alternative insuring option is now being viewed more closely by small businesses?
-Well, in 2016 the Obamacare law will define a small business as one with 50 people or more…rather than the old standard of 100.
+Well, by 2016 the Obamacare law defines a small business as one with 50 people or more…rather than the previous standard of 100.
 With more companies falling under these new regulations, those with younger, likely healthier workers will often take their chances on their own, instead of paying the higher ACA market prices.
 Should a good percentage go in that direction, this could drive up prices, making it tougher for companies with older, sicker personnel to fend for themselves.

 The New Cost Impact of Doing Business

 So what happens to small businesses that remain in the Obamacare market, those who continue to get their coverage there?
 Just as these new regulations could drive prices up for larger companies, it could do the same for those small companies who opt for the status quo.

 According to one expert associated with the Kaiser Family Foundation: